victoriacesar/users-list/README.md

 Replace the value of the variable for the API value.

+#### Run the tests

+To run the tests of the project you have to open the terminal in the root directory and run the command:

+`yarn test` ou `npm run test`

 ### Technologies

 The following technologies were used in this project: